erikw/nestedtext-ruby/README.md

     - granny smith
     - 12
 ```
-Note that the special key to denote the class name is subject to change in future versions and you **must not** rely on it.

 If you want to add some more super powers to your custom class, you can add the `#to_nt` shortcut by including the `NTEncodeMixin`:
 ```ruby